Conditional Access: Resilience defaults

 Recommendations

 Microsoft recommends enabling resilience defaults.
-While there are no direct security concerns, customers should evaluate whether they want to allow the Backup Authentication Service to evaluate Conditional Access policies during an outage using data collected at the beginning of the session as opposed to in real time.
+While there aren't direct security concerns, evaluate whether to let the Backup Authentication Service evaluate Conditional Access policies during an outage using data collected at the beginning of the session instead of in real time.

 It's possible that a user’s role or group membership changed since the beginning of the session.
-With Continuous Access Evaluation (CAE), access tokens are valid for 24 hours, but subject to instant revocation events.
+With Continuous Access Evaluation (CAE), access tokens remain valid for 24 hours but are subject to instant revocation events.
 The Backup Authentication Service subscribes to the same revocation events CAE.
-If a user’s token is revoked as part of CAE, the user is unable to sign in during an outage.
-When resilience defaults are enabled, existing sessions that expire during an outage will be extended.
-Sessions are extended even if the policy was configured with a session control to enforce a sign-in frequency.
+If a user’s token is revoked as part of CAE, the user can't sign in during an outage.
+When resilience defaults are enabled, sessions that expire during an outage are extended.
+Sessions are extended even if the policy is configured with a session control to enforce a sign-in frequency.
 For example, a policy with resilience defaults enabled might require that users reauthenticate every hour to access a SharePoint site.
-During an outage, the user’s session would be extended even though Microsoft Entra ID might not be available to reauthenticate the user.
+During an outage, the user’s session is extended even though Microsoft Entra ID might not be available to reauthenticate the user.